lgblgblgb/xemu-pluginguis/README.md

 Though Xemu has a built-in GTK GUI, this is very quick hack to try the GTK GUI as form of a plugin.
 The purpose is more to test if this plugin-GUI API works at with some code known to be working built-in already.
 Please **do not use** this, it's only for testing and really bad idea for every day use!
 Written in C. For compilation you need the development libraries and headers for GTK+3.

+### Directory: plugingui-gtk4

+Experimental GTK GUI version using GTK4 instead of GTK3 (which is the built-in one in Xemu, also here as "plugingui-gtk").
+I'm planning to integrate this into Xemu at some point, so both of GTK version 3 or 4 can be used.
+Eventually the world will migrate to GTK3 anyway, so it's better to be ready ...

 ### Directory: plugingui-fltk

 FLTK based plugin-GUI for Xemu.
 Work in progress.
 Written in C++.
 For compilation you need the development libraries and headers for FLTK (1.3).
 A kind of demonstration plugin only, this is my FIRST time I've ever try to use FLTK also C++.
 Work in progress, missing menus, file chooser :-/

+### Directory: plugingui-qt

+QT5 based plugin-GUI for Xemu.
+Work in progress.
+Written in C++.